What can visitors see and do in winter?

 - London Plane tree (Platanus x acerifolia) has a distinctive camouflage pattern with patches of green, cream and brown exfoliating bark.

 Also, look for late winter blooms in the U.S. Capitol Grounds' perennial collection such as Hellebores, Forsythia and Camellias.

 Season's Greenings Exhibit

-This holiday show at the U.S. Botanic Garden opens on Thanksgiving Day and runs through New Year's Day each year.
+This annual holiday show at the U.S. Botanic Garden opens* on Thanksgiving Day and runs through New Year's Day.
 It features a collection of Washington, D.C., landmarks made from plant materials, a model train show, one of the largest indoor decorated trees in the area and a large display of poinsettia varieties.

 Capitol Christmas Tree

 An evening stroll on the Capitol grounds during Christmas time wouldn’t be complete without stopping to admire the shimmering lights and approximately 5,000 handmade ornaments covering the towering U.S. Capitol Christmas Tree.